apache/incubator-weex-cli/README.md

 ### debug

-** [Weex devtools](https://github.com/weexteam/weex-devtool) ** is a custom devtools for Weex that implements [Chrome Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol), it is designed to help you quickly inspect your app and debug your JS bundle source in a Chrome web page, both android and iOS platform are supported.
+> **[Weex Debugger](https://github.com/weexteam/weex-devtool)** is a custom devtools for Weex that implements [Chrome Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol), it is designed to help you quickly inspect your app and debug your JS bundle source in a Chrome web page, both android and iOS platform are supported.
 So you can use weex-devtools feature by weex-toolkit.

-#### usage

 ``` bash
 weex debug [we_file|bundles_dir] [options]